-Your rocket must separate into two or more portions during the recovery phase of its flight, and one of these portions must include both the eggs and altimeter.
-This portion must be recovered using two or more parachutes of equal size (diameters of canopies within two inches of each other).
-These parachutes can have different size center spill holes and different shroud line lengths, if desired.
-The other portion(s) of the rocket must recover safely using your choice of recovery device.
+Your rocket must separate into two portions during the recovery phase of its flight, both of which must recover by parachute.
 If structural pieces (not counting disposable recovery wadding) or the rocket motor casing separate prior to landing, the flight will be disqualified.
 Breakage of fins or other parts on landing is not disqualifying.

-Time will be recorded from the moment of liftoff to the moment that the part of the rocket containing the eggs and altimeter touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the timers' sight.
+Time will be recorded from the moment of liftoff to the moment that the section of the rocket containing the egg and altimeter touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the timers' sight.